wheelin/Loragateway/README.md

 cheating with it and then can schedule the future communications with the nodes by synchronizing them with a packet field telling the nodes the next time in seconds they can start to communicate.

+## State
+* Driver : works, tested between gateway and stm32 and RFM95 node
+* Protocol : implemented, not tested
+* synchronization : not implemented yet
+* OTT MIS : works
+* Data : encoding and decoding tested
+* Log : works
+* main : not complete, will not compile as is